Marylebone Academy

-Marylebone Boys' School is a free school set up by parents, teachers and local people of Marylebone in Central London.
+Marylebone Academy was founded by parents, teachers and residents of Marylebone in Central London.
 It opened on Wednesday 3 September 2014 in temporary accommodation in Priory Park Road, London NW6 7UJ, but later moved to a permanent site in North Wharf Road, near Paddington Station.

-The secondary school is for boys aged 11 – 16 years, then there is a co-educational Sixth Form, 200 metres away for young adults aged 16 – 18 years.
-The average grade of sixth form students according to the gov.uk performance record is a D.
+The secondary school is for girls and boys aged 11 – 16 years, then there is a sixth form, 200 metres away for pupils aged 16 – 18 years.

-History & Location
+History and location

-The main school building was opened in 2014 as a new, purpose-built secondary school, with a separate Sixth Form Centre opened in November 2021.
+The main school building was opened in 2014 as a new, purpose-built secondary school, with a separate sixth form centre opened in November 2021.

-The school was inspected by Ofsted in 2017 and judged to be Good.
+The school was inspected by Ofsted in 2022 and judged to be Good.

+World renowned classicist Mary Beard visited the school's classics department in 2022.

+In February 2026, the school joined the United Learning Trust.
+The school (formally known as Marylebone Boys' School) changed its name in September 2026 and will welcome girls into Year 7 in September 2027.

 GCSE Results

 75 per cent of the pupils received a grade 5-9 in English and Math, 27 per cent of all grades awarded were 9 or 8, 43 per cent of all grades awarded were 9-7.
 In English, 88 per cent of pupils were awarded a 9-5 grade, In Maths, 82 per cent of pupils were awarded a 9-5 grade, In Science, 76 per cent of pupils were awarded a 9-5 grade.